 This Code of Conduct was co-created in 2008.
-All facilitators on this site have agreed to abide by it in order to uphold and maintain the standards of Family Constellation Work in South Africa.
+All facilitators on this site have agreed to abide by it in order to uphold and maintain the standards of Family Constellation Work in Southern Africa.

 - Participating in ongoing self-care work when I am actively involved as a facilitator.